jnwatson/py-lmdb/docs/index.rst

         >>> subdb = env.open_db('somename')

 When a named database has been opened with :py:meth:`Environment.open_db` the resulting handle is shared with all environment users.
-In particular this means any user calling :py:meth:`Environment.close_db` will invalidate the handle for all users.
-For this reason databases are never closed automatically, you must do it explicitly.
+While LMDB supports closing such handles, this is not exposed to Python, as doing so requires careful coordination among all database users, to ensure the handle is no longer in use.

-There is little reason to close a handle: open handles only consume slots in the shared environment and repeated calls to :py:meth:`Environment.open_db` for the same name return the same handle.
-Simply setting `max_dbs=` higher than the maximum number of handles required will alleviate any need to coordinate management amongst users.
+There is little reason to close a handle: open handles only consume small slots in the shared environment, and repeated calls to :py:meth:`Environment.open_db` for the same name will return the same handle.
+Simply set `max_dbs=` higher than the maximum number of handles required to alleviate any issue here.

 Storage efficiency & limits